-Code And Program is a programming-focused website providing basic information about coding and programming.
-It is aimed mostly at beginners looking for clear explanations and practical examples of coding.
+Code and Program provides basic information about coding and programming, aimed mostly at beginners looking for clear explanations and practical examples.

 Select Technology Focused Research Papers